 To RAN2 group:

+ACTION1: RAN4 respectfully asks RAN2 to check if there is any change in RAN2 spec.

 ACTION2: RAN4 respectfully asks RAN2 to take the above information into account and design the corresponding network assistance signalling to support the enhanced RRM requirements for Rel-18 NR FR2 HST.